There is no excerpt because this is a protected post.

 Today’s podcast is about how to pronounce vowels.
 Some people have problems with the difference between long and short vowels.
 Vowels- 1st October 2014 The podcast is also available in the iTunes Store by searching for Get Great English or clicking here.
 Also, you can stream it on Stitcher here or in the sidebar.

 I teach at schools, universities, NPOs and companies.
 I teach beginners all the way up to advanced.
 Here are five things I always get asked that don’t matter.

-Some cities have slightly different names in English to the way their names in other languages.
+Paris Map by Stefano Creative Commons: Attribution Some cities have slightly different names in English to the way their names in other languages.
 Some of these are different pronunciations of the same spelling, such as Paris; others are wildly different, such as Florence and Prague.
 This week’s podcast teaches you how to say different city … [Read more…]

 These days a lot of people have smartphones.
 I think maybe only my parents have slim phones that only make calls and receive text messages.
 Most people use their smartphones for games or internet surfing or email.
 Some people use them to time their runs and record how many miles they have run.
 However, there … [Read more…]

 Today’s podcast is about the way native speakers pronounce words to allow them to flow together more quickly.
 I look at ‘flap D’, the way written ‘t’ turns to a ‘d’ sound in spoken English, then I look at inserting a ‘w’ sound between two vowels to allow words to run together quickly.
 I hope … [Read more…]